 If you have found CVI Momifesto, you are likely searching for resources for a child you love or work with who has been identified as having Cortical Visual Impairment.

 You may find that the search leaves you with more questions than answers.
 You may find that experts in CVI are few and far between.
 You may feel isolated and overwhelmed.

-And, as the mother of an 11-year-old girl with CVI and other diagnoses, I still do.
+And, as the mother of an 12-year-old girl with CVI and other diagnoses, I still do.

-Despite years of research and discussion about Cortical Visual Impairment (also termed “Cerebral” Visual Impairment in an ongoing debate), there remains a significant lack of understanding about CVI in medical and educational communities in the United States.
+Despite years of research and discussion about Cortical Visual Impairment, there remains a significant lack of understanding about CVI in medical and educational communities in the United States.